Club: EA Guingamp | Opening: 1990 | Capacity: 18,250

 There are only a handful of hotels in Guingamp.
 Hotel La Demeure is located right in the centre and gets very good reviews, while Brit Hotel Armor is a decent alternative near the train station.
 Hotel Ibis Guingamp is convenient for those arriving by car.

 Click here for an overview of all hotels in Guingamp and near Stade du Roudourou.
-Alternatively, one can decide to stay in somewhat more picturesque Brest, Dinan, Rennes, or Roscoff, which are all a one to two-hour train journey away.
+Alternatively, stay in somewhat more picturesque Brest, Dinan, Rennes, or Roscoff, which are all a one to two-hour train journey away.